ONE DAY PROGRAMMES

 Orton Bradley fees are $1/ child each time you enter the park and $5/ adult (if you intend to stay and not just drop-off).

 Want to sign up for both Bush and Farm School in Term 4 and Term 1?

 We strongly believe that enrolling your child in Bush Farm School for six months as a bare minimum.
 Ideally, we prefer children to enrol for a few years.
 Children take time to adjust to any new environment, as well as our mentoring and guiding strategies.
 It is only over time that we begin to see real changes, as well as develop relationships.
-Each year, our programme themes will remain the same.
-We hope this consistency will enable deeper levels of knowing about this tūrangaewaewae, the place where we stand.
+Each year, our programme themes will remain the same, however we will develop deeper levels of knowing about this tūrangaewaewae, the place where we stand.

 Information if your child attends school

 We recommend first that you let your school know that you are thinking about sending your child to our One Day programme.
 Parents tend to have a kōrero/ conversation with their principal to discuss why this programme would be beneficial for their child.
 It may be about Hauora/ health and wellbeing, movement, creativity, nature connection, or something else.
 If you need more evidence-based research and resources, Bush Farm School can help.

 Bush Farm School has been in contact with the Christchurch Ministry of Education, who have stipulated that we can have children released from school (based on section 25B and 71).
 25B stipulates that the principal of a State school may if satisfied that a student will receive outside the school tuition acceptable to the principal, release the student from attendance at the school, for a period or periods agreed with a parent of that student, to receive the tuition.
 Section 71 stipulates that you can have courses, work experience and visits outside of the school premises.